zukunft/zukunft.com/docs/code_functions_all.md

     \-- url_mapper - section for function url_mapper not yet defined that it should be set and get in /phrase/phrase_list.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /phrase/phrase_list.php
     \-- result_phrases_most_relevant - section for function result_phrases_most_relevant not yet defined that it should be related in /phrase/phrase_list.php
+    \-- column_names - section for function column_names not yet defined that it should be related in /phrase/phrase_list.php
     \-- category_subtitle - section for function category_subtitle not yet defined that it should be related in /phrase/phrase_list.php
     \-- assigned_subtitle - section for function assigned_subtitle not yet defined that it should be related in /phrase/phrase_list.php
     \-- children - section for function children is expected to be foaf in /phrase/phrase_list.php